tinternet/databaise/ARCHITECTURE.md

     ConnectAdmin(cfg A) (DB, error)
 }

+// DatabaseIdentifier interface for config validation type DatabaseIdentifier interface {
+    GetDatabaseIdentifier() (string, error)
+}

 // Handler signature for tool implementations type Handler[In, Out, DB any] func(context.Context, In, DB) (Out, error)
 ```

+### Config Validation

+The backend system enforces that read, write, and admin configs must point to the same database.
+This is a core requirement - you cannot have separate databases for different operation levels.

+Each backend implements `GetDatabaseIdentifier()` on its config types to extract the database name:

+- **Postgres**: Extracts `/dbname` from `postgres://user:pass@host:port/dbname`
+- **MySQL**: Parses `user:pass@tcp(host)/dbname` format
+- **SQL Server**: Extracts `?database=name` query parameter
+- **SQLite**: Uses absolute file path

+The validation happens automatically during `backend.Init()` before any connections are made.

 ### Tool registration